AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex1.md

 * Interactive queries are limited by the structure of the database
 * SQL skills are required.
 * BI applications don't give you the ability to ask why something happened
-* BI applications have no direct connection to customer touchpoints
+* BI applications have no direct connection to customer touch-points

 Because of the above, business users and analysts hit dead ends almost immediately, making analysis expensive, slow, inflexible and disconnected from systems of action.